diefenbach/django-workflows/docs/overview.rst

 A workflow has states and defined transitions from one state to another.
 The transitions can be restricted by permissions.

-A workflow can be assinged to models and model instances.
-All instances will "inherit" the worklow of its model.
+A workflow can be assigned to models and model instances.
+All instances will "inherit" the workflow of its model.
 If an instance has an own workflow this will have precedence.
-In this way all instances of a content type have the same workflow unless a specific intance of that content type have an other workflow assinged.
+In this way all instances of a content type have the same workflow unless a specific instance of that content type have an other workflow assigned.

 Every workflow is responsible for a set of permissions.
 Every state can grant or remove this permissions from the model for groups.
 In this way